Debt-to-GDP Ratio, Its Formula, and How to Use It

 How to Tell When a Country Has Too Much Debt

 The debt-to-GDP ratio compares a country's sovereign debt to its total economic output for the year.
 Its output is measured by gross domestic product.
-In 2017, the U.S. debt-to-GDP ratio was 103 percent.
-That's $20.493 trillion in debt, as of December 29, 2017, divided by $19.832 trillion for fourth quarter GDP.
+In the second quarter 2018, the U.S. debt-to-GDP ratio was 104 percent.
+That's the $21.516 trillion U.S. debt as of September 28, 2018, divided by the $20.66 trillion nominal GDP.

 This ratio is a useful tool for investors, leaders, and economists.
 It allows them to gauge a country's ability to pay off its debt.
 A high ratio means a country isn't producing enough to pay off its debt.
 A low ratio means there is plenty of economic output to make the payments.

 If a country were a household, GDP is like its income.
 Banks will give you a bigger loan if you make more money.
 In the same way, investors will be happy to take on a country's debt if it produces more.
 Once investors begin to worry about repayment, they will demand more interest rate return for the higher risk of default.
 That increases the country's cost of debt.
 It can quickly become a debt crisis.

 What's the tipping point?
 A study by the World Bank found that if the debt-to-GDP ratio exceeds 77 percent for an extended period of time, it slows economic growth.
 Every percentage point of debt above this level costs the country 1.7 percent in economic growth.

 It's even worse for emerging markets.
 There, each additional percentage point of debt above 64 percent will slow growth by 2 percent each year.